Engage and motivate staff with the Learning Map

 Whenever your employees attend a conventional training course or event, or receive on-the-job coaching, you are providing them with a learning experience at work.
 This might be in a classroom setting, in team-building events, or via social interactions.

-In the modern world, especially given the complex nature of tech-savvy millennials, businesses are finding that they need to provide an engaging learning experience at work, and not simply provide training.
+In the modern world, especially given the complex nature of tech-savvy millennials, organisations are finding that they need to provide an engaging learning experience at work, and not simply provide training.

 The learning experience at work is catching up with the customer experience in the retail environment.
 It’s being personalised to provide a positive and effective interaction between the learning required and the needs of the employee, with emphasis on the person rather than the content.
 The learning experience at work integrates personal needs, attitudes, preferences and ideas.